 - Higher content of proteins, tocols, and carotenoids than other species of wheat

 You can substitute einkorn for wheat flour in most recipes.
 Einkorn is a softer and smaller grain so be prepared to sift your flour twice.
-When it comes to baking, I’ve found Einkorn to substitute in my favorite recipes much more easily than almond (too dry) or coconut flour (too crumbly).
+When it comes to baking, I’ve found Einkorn is a much easier swap in my favorite recipes.
+To me, it’s better than almond (too dry) or coconut flour (too crumbly).
 Einkorn dough rolls and rises nicely, although not quite as high as dough made from other flours.

-Here are some of our favorite recipes that use einkorn:
+Here are some of our favorite einkorn flour recipes:

 If you’ve used ancient grains, we’d love to hear your experience and your best recipes.
 Feel free to tell us or share links in the comments.